-Summary - Arabella moved to Scotland after her father died, and she discovers the existance of vampires.
-She must find a way to stop them from waging war on all of human kind, and she also falls in love with the leader of the rebellion, Gregory Sackville-Bagg.
+Summary - Arabella moved to Scotland after her father died, and she discovers the existence of vampires.
+She must find a way to stop them from waging war on all of human kind.

 A/n - I'm going to be as accurate as in correlation with the movie The Little Vampire, but I'm moving up the age's of the characters, and estimating what I think their age would be so Gregory is 19 and Rudolf is 17... or maybe 16.
-Important note: Do not mention the fact that my main characters name is very close to Bella from the Twilight series.
-I just loved the name, so I don't want any comparison to Twilight or mention of it.
-Please give minimal hate...
-I am a novice writer, so please be nice.
-The story starts out a little slow, but if you'll have patience with it, I think it's gonna get pretty good. :3
+This takes place before the movie.

 Chapter 1 - New Life